 Cochlear implants provide a heightened sense of sound for adults and children with profound hearing loss.
 They are designed for people whose hearing does not improve with surgical correction or the use of a hearing aid.
 Cochlear implants will not restore or create normal hearing.

-If you are planning to have an implant, your doctor will review a list of possible complications, which may include: InfectionDamage to nearby nervesProblems with balanceEmotional stress caused by having higher expectations for the technologyPoor quality of hearing following the surgery
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionDamage to nearby nervesProblems with balanceEmotional stress caused by having higher expectations for the technologyPoor quality of hearing following the surgery

-Some factors that may increase the risk of complications include: SmokingPrevious surgeryPrevious ear infectionsAbnormal anatomy
+Some factors that may increase the risk of complications include: SmokingPrevious surgeryPrevious ear infectionsAbnormal inner ear anatomy

 Your doctor may do some or all of the following.